-It surprised me how much effort is involved; it took several people and a considerable amount of pushing and pulling to hold the sides open while air from the fan gushed inside.
+It surprised me how much effort is involved to inflate the balloon; it took several people and a considerable amount of pushing and pulling to hold the sides open while air from the fan gushed inside.
 Happily for me, my offer to help was turned down so I busied myself taking photos.

 When the balloon was full of hot air and upright, it was time to see how easy it is to get five women into a space not much bigger than a phone box.
 I was secretly relieved to be spared an undignified clamber over the sides of the basket; I didn’t realise they have doors.

 Now that it was pumped full of hot air, the balloon tugged the basket impatiently, trying to free itself from the Land Rover that served as an anchor.
 The basket rocked from side to side, causing a flutter of panic at one point when we thought it would topple over.

 The team of pilots and ground staff soon stabilised the basket and once it was released from the car, we climbed, smoothly and quickly into the sky.
 The brightly coloured balloons below us were fat with air and ready to follow us.

 The flat, green fields and jagged lakes of the Alentejo spread out below us.
 After a while, the plains developed waves, adding depth to the landscape.
 Acres of vineyards and olive and cork oak trees formed geometrical patterns.
 The warmth from the sinking sun and the intermittent blasts of the burner kept me toasty.